platformsh/platformsh-docs/sites/platform/src/development/regions.md

 ### Upcomming changes for outbound IPs for all GCP regions

-On the XXX the outbound IPs of all our GCP regions will changed:
+On the Xxx the outbound IPs of all our GCP regions will changed:

 <table class="table-auto text-center" style="max-width: calc(100vw - 2rem);">
     <tbody>